 Things to bring

-A small bag for labour with one or two large t-shirts, a sponge or water spray to cool you down, lip balm as your lips may get very dry in labour, a personal stereo/MP3 player with your favourite music, oil for massage when you are in labour, hot pack/wheat bags that can be warmed in the microwave and anything else which you feel will make labour more pleasant for you.
+- A small bag for labour with one or two large t-shirts, a sponge or water spray to cool you down, lip balm as your lips may get very dry in labour, a personal device with your favourite music, oil for massage when you are in labour, hot pack/wheat bags that can be warmed in the microwave and anything else which you feel will make labour more pleasant for you.

-Dressing gown and slippers; a loose comfortable outfit to wear during the day.
+- Dressing gown and slippers; a loose comfortable outfit to wear during the day.

-Two or three nursing bras, or ordinary bras if you’re not breastfeeding (remember, your breasts will be much larger than usual); breast pads.
+- Two or three nursing bras, or ordinary bras if you’re not breastfeeding (remember, your breasts will be much larger than usual); breast pads.

-Sanitary towels (super absorbent), not tampons; five or six pairs of old pants, or disposables - you’ll probably want to change often to stay fresh.
+Sanitary towels (super absorbent), not tampons; five or six pairs of old pants, or disposables – you’ll probably want to change often to stay fresh. - Wash-bag with toothbrush, hairbrush, flannel, etc; towels in a dark colour if possible.

-Change or a phone card for the hospital payphone; a book, magazines, personal stereo to help you pass the time and relax, some light snacks and soft drinks as required.
+- A book, magazines, personal device with your favourite music to help you pass the time and relax, some light snacks and soft drinks as required.

-For going home: loose, easy-to-wear clothes for yourself, baby clothes (including a bonnet), some nappies and a shawl or blanket to wrap the baby in.
+- For going home: loose, easy-to-wear clothes for yourself, baby clothes (including a bonnet), some nappies and a shawl or blanket to wrap the baby in.

-Nappies - babies can use up to 10 nappies per day; cotton wool - always choose white, and rolls are cheaper; safety: whilst you are in hospital the safest place to change your baby’s nappy is in the cot - please do not change your baby’s nappy on your bed.
+- Nappies – babies can use up to 10 nappies per day; cotton wool – always choose white, and rolls are cheaper; safety: whilst you are in hospital the safest place to change your baby’s nappy is in the cot – please do not change your baby’s nappy on your bed.
 When you get home, the safest place to change a nappy is on a mat on the floor.
 If you use a higher surface keep your hand on your baby at all times in case he or she rolls off.

-Between four and six baby-grows for both day and night or four stretch suits and two nighties for the night - use socks or bootees with the nightie if it’s cold; two cardigans, wool or cotton rather than nylon, light rather than heavy - several light layers of clothing are best for warmth.
+- Between four and six baby-grows for both day and night or four stretch suits and two nighties for the night – use socks or bootees with the nightie if it’s cold; two cardigans, wool or cotton rather than nylon, light rather than heavy – several light layers of clothing are best for warmth.

-Four vests; a woolly or cotton hat, mittens, socks or bootees it’s better to choose close-knitted patterns for safety.
+- Four vests; a woolly or cotton hat, mittens, socks or bootees it’s better to choose close-knitted patterns for safety.

-• Six bottles with teats and caps
+- Six bottles with teats and caps

-• Infant ready to use formula milk (cartons) – don’t buy this too far in advance and remember to check the ‘sell by date’ on the pack
+- Infant ready to use formula milk (cartons) – don’t buy this too far in advance and remember to check the ‘sell by date’ on the pack

 Do a dummy run to the hospital – getting lost on the way to the hospital whilst in labour will be no fun for anyone and obviously the journey will take longer depending on the time of day, so a dummy run will allow you to estimate how much time it will take to get to the hospital for the real thing.
-It is also a good idea to familiarise yourself with where the more appropriate parking spaces are and how to find your way to the Delivery Suite from the various entrances to the hospitals.
+It is also a good idea to familiarise yourself with where the more appropriate parking spaces are and how to find your way to the Delivery Suite from the various entrances to the hospital.

 When to call the midwife